SoftInstigate/restheart-website/docs/v3/representation-format.md

 ### Links

-\_links are only returned on hal full mode.
-The only exception are with [relationships](/learn/relationships).
+\_links are only returned on HAL full mode.
+The only exception are with [relationships](/docs/v3/relationships).
 If a collection defines a relationship, the representation of the documents always include the links to related data.
 <div class="table-responsive">